cath34/batis_benchmark_neurips_2025/README.md

 ## Models

 Models implementations can be found in the `Models/` folder.
+Examples of all config files for different baselines and subdatasets are available in `configs`.
+The training scripts also contain the code to test the model and save the individual predictions for each hotspot to a pre-determined folder.

 ## Bayesian Updating Framework